Joseph Leeson, 1st Earl of Milltown: Family and legacy

 Lord Milltown died on 2 October 1783 at the age of 82.
 His third wife died on 23 January 1842 having lived 55 years past his death.
 In 1728 Suesey Street in Dublin was renamed Leeson Street, presumably in his honour.
 Lord Milltown commissioned Russborough House, a particularly fine example of Palladian architecture, designed by Richard Cassels and built between 1741 and 1755.
 The interior of the house contrasts with the austere exterior by way of some ornate plasterwork on the ceilings by the Lafranchini brothers.
 It is the longest house in Ireland, with a frontage measuring 210 m/700 ft, and is considered by some the most beautiful.

+The title Earl of Milltown became dormant in 1891 on the death of the 7th Earl, as it is thought that there may still be living male descendants of the youngest son of the 1st Earl.